Token Replacement in ASP.NET Core Web API

 Do we need to write the action token on each action method?

-Not Really.
-If you want the action token to be applied to all action methods, then you can apply it only once at the controller level instead of including the [action] token on each action method.
+Not necessarily.
+If you want the [action] token to apply to all action methods automatically, you can declare it once at the controller level instead of repeating it on every method.

 Let us understand this with an example.
-Please modify the Employee Controller class as shown in the below code.
-As you can see in the below code, we have removed the [Route(“[action]”)] attribute from the action method and modified the Route attribute as [Route(“[controller]/[action]”)], which is applied at the controller level.
+Please modify the Employee Controller class as shown in the code below.
+As you can see in the code below, we have removed the [Route(“[action]”)] attribute from the action method and modified the Route attribute as [Route(“[controller]/[action]”)], which is applied at the controller level.

 using Microsoft.AspNetCore.Mvc;